 DEQ and the advisory committee considered a six-tier fixed fee structure with a surcharge to be distributed to the top two tiers to cover the revenue shortfall in any year the fixed fees did not generate the revenue need.
 That model would have provided certainty for roughly 90% of manufacturers, but was dropped from further consideration because of concerns over the uncertainty the potential surcharge created for the upper tier fees.

 In March of each year, as soon as the necessary market share data is available, DEQ makes a preliminary determination of each manufacturer’s market share and registration fee for that calendar year and notifies manufacturers of those determinations.
 Manufacturers have thirty days to request changes to their preliminary market share and fee determinations.
 Following that thirty-day period, DEQ evaluates any information received, makes final market share and fee determinations and notifies manufacturers of those in May.
 DEQ sends registration fee invoices in May; manufacturers must pay registrations fees by July 1.
-To determine registration fees, DEQ must gather market share data from the previous year (e.g., 2011 data for 2012) or most recent four quarters.
+To determine registration fees, DEQ must gather market share data from the previous year (e.g., 2011 data for 2012).
 DEQ requests market share information from manufacturers and purchases national market share data for the previous calendar year.
 That data gathering and analysis runs from December through February or early March.

 Proposed allocation of fees based on market share is not fair or justifiable (Commenters #5, 7, & 8)